lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-04-23-Why_not_Lean.md

 Sorry, we got there in 1968.
 NG de Bruijn's [AUTOMATH](https://lawrencecpaulson.github.io/tag/AUTOMATH) already included most of the necessary ingredients.
-By 1977, Jutting had used it to formalise Landau's *Foundations of Analysis*, covering mathematical induction and typed set theory.
+By 1977, Jutting had used it to formalise Landau's *Foundations of Analysis*, which covers the construction of the complex numbers starting from pure logic.
 Jutting worked with equivalence classes and with sets of rational numbers.
 He formally proved the Dedekind completeness of the real number line.
 His accomplishment would not be matched for 20 years, despite vast advances in computer power.
 Finally, in the mid-90s, the real numbers were formalised again by John Harrison (using HOL Light) and Jacques Fleuriot (Isabelle/HOL).

 I believe that almost anything that has been formalised today in any system could have been formalised in AUTOMATH.
-Its main drawbacks are its notation, which really is horrible, and its complete lack of automation.
-Proofs would be too long and completely unreadable.
+Its main drawbacks were its notation, which really was horrible, and its complete lack of automation.
+Proofs were long and unreadable.

 And yet, for reasoning about equivalence classes, it is **still** probably better than Rocq.
 For while users of the